 After placement (if you’re still job hunting, visit our vacancies page), we will put you in touch with the international curriculum center or independent school you will be working with and they will start to guide you through the visa application process.
 School or center staff will send you specific instructions after you confirm acceptance of the job offer.
+Please note that visa requirements and application processes can change, so it’s always a good idea to check with your local Chinese embassy for up to date information (link opens to the Chinese embassy in the USA).

 1) What kinds of visas are there?